Vibhab-T/linear-regression-model/readme.md

 Can be imported into other linear regression projects.

-While I understand, the code and the math is not fully optimal and fast, this was a learning experience.
+While I understand the code and the math is not fully optimal and fast, this was a learning experience.

 Instead of just using another library for linear regression implementation, I thought I would create my own model so as to better understand the workings of a linear regression model.